 This simple design has been experimentally validated (Section \ref{sec:sparseview_ablation} and \ref{sec:unified_plane_emb}) to significantly increase the discriminative multi-view consistency of the unified plane embeddings $\mathcal{E}_\text{plane}$, which is of much higher quality than previous methods.
 Consequently, it facilitates the integration of real plane pairs' information without initial pose for direct precise pose estimation and enables explicit utilization in achieving accurate fusion of plane meshes from two views, thereby completing the overall reconstruction.

-\paraspace \ptitle{Inter-frame Plane Aware Cross Attention.} The standard cross attention offers an efficient approach to selectively utilize one of input plane embedding sequences, but overlooks the interaction between two inputs.
-Therefore, we adopt bilinear attention \cite{kim2018bilinear, rockwell20228posevit} to incorporate planar information from both views through the plane correspondence probability distribution $\rm{C}(Q_i, K_j)$:
+\paraspace \ptitle{Inter-frame Plane Aware Cross Attention.} The standard cross attention offers an efficient approach to selectively utilize one of the input plane sequences, but overlooks the interaction between two inputs.
+Therefore, we adopt bilinear attention \cite{kim2018bilinear, rockwell20228posevit} to incorporate planar information from both views through the plane correspondence probability distribution $\operatorname{C}(Q_i, K_j)$:

-Unlike query and key terms, the value continues to be divided into $N_h$ segments along the feature dimension, maintaining the advantages of multi-head attention.
-The value segment $v_j^h \in \frac{C_{\mathcal E}}{N_h}$ shares the correspondence attention (Equation \ref{eq:dual_softmax}) from \emph{unsplit} query and key, allowing our model to selectively attend to actual corresponding plane embedding pairs across distinct sub-spaces.
+Unlike the query and key terms, the value is still divided into $N_h$ segments along the feature dimension, maintaining the advantages of multi-head attention.
+The value segments share the correspondence attention (Equation \ref{eq:dual_softmax}) from \emph{unsplit} query and key, allowing our model to selectively attend to actual corresponding plane embedding pairs across distinct sub-spaces.

-As shown in Figure \ref{fig:crossplaneattn_network}, two parallel plane aware cross attention (Equation \ref{eq:bilinear_attentin}) are parallelly employed to capture integrated features of the corresponding plane from $I_1$ to $I_2$ as well as from $I_2$ to $I_1$.
-It is worth note that pose ViT \cite{rockwell20228posevit} employs the same features on both sides of bilinear attention matrix.
+As shown in Figure \ref{fig:crossplaneattn_network}, two parallel plane aware cross attention layers (Equation \ref{eq:bilinear_attentin}) are used to capture integrated features of the corresponding planes from $I_1$ to $I_2$ as well as from $I_2$ to $I_1$.
+It is worth noting that pose ViT \cite{rockwell20228posevit} employs the identical features on both sides of bilinear attention matrix.
 However, we intuitively choose to cross-place embedding sequences of distinct images to model correspondences, thereby enhancing learning efficiency and yielding improved results.
 We will validate various design disparities through subsequent ablation studies in Section \ref{sec:sparseview_ablation}.